 There is no way around it – surgical procedures can be scary.
 We understand that.
 No matter what kind of procedure you have to undergo, we know that it was only possible because of anesthesia.
 We have a peace of mind knowing that we will not feel what is happening.
 For more serious operations, we are able to sleep right through them thanks to the work of anesthesiologists.

 But what happens when a mistake is made with anesthesia?
 What are your options?

-If you need a Drexel Hill anesthesia malpractice attorney, you can count on the Weitz Firm to be by your side.
+If you need a Drexel Hill anesthesia malpractice attorney, you can count on The Weitz Firm, LLC to be by your side.
 Our experienced and knowledgeable medical malpractice team will investigate your case and get to the bottom of what went wrong.

 When it comes to anesthesia, you probably think of general anesthesia, where patients are actually put to sleep for a surgical procedure.
 This is certainly the kind that requires the most attention of medical staff, as a patient must be constantly monitored throughout the process.

 There is also local anesthesia, which involved numbing a part of the body to prevent pain during a procedure but does not put you to sleep.
 Regional anesthesia blocks pain to a larger area of the body so a procedure can be completed (think of epidurals during childbirth).

 With all three kinds of anesthesia, medical staff should be aware of the risks to the patient.